Ryanair: Business trends

-The key trends for the Ryanair Group over recent years are (as of the year ending 31 March):
+The key trends for the Ryanair Group are (as of the financial year ending 31 March):

+In 2023, the group had about 6,600 pilots and 13,400 cabin crew, 2,200 employees in administration, IT labs, ground operations and maintenance as well as 125 employees in the management.

 Head office

-The head office of Ryanair has been in the Airside Business Park in Swords, County Dublin, Ireland since 2014.
+The head office of Ryanair has been in the Airside Business Park in Swords, County Dublin, Ireland, since 2014.
 David Daly, a developer, had built the facility before Ryanair's 2012 purchase.
 The building has 100000 sqft of space, and the airline paid €11 million to occupy the building.
 According to John Mulligan of the Irish Independent, it was thought that Ryanair would refurbish the building for another €9 million.
 Previously, since 2004, the head office had been on the property of Dublin Airport, in proximity to the Aer Lingus head office.
 Darley Investments built the facility in 1992.
-Ryanair later purchased Darley and had a 30-year lease of the head office facility from the Department of Transport of Ireland.
-For twelve years, the company paid no rent even though it was supposed to pay €244,000 per year.
-After twelve years and before 2008, it paid less than half of the €244,000.
+Ryanair later purchased Darley and had a 30 year lease of the head office facility from the Department of Transport of Ireland.
+The company negotiated to pay no rent for 12 years, then €122,000/year until 2008, then €244,000/year for the remainder of the lease.

-Criticism

-Invoicing

-Ryanair clearly states on its website that it doesn't issue invoices since VAT doesn't apply to air fares.
-This is an apparent paradox to the revenue law fact that VAT-exempt services should be registered through invoicing when the customer requires or needs so.
-Attempts at enforcing tax legislation have proven unsuccessful both in Ireland, where the company is headquartered and through other European fiscal authorities.